elijahakintade/SOAR-EDR-Project/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Automating workflows and scripts for repetitive tasks and incident response.
+- Creating incident response playbooks to improve threat response efficiency.
+- Using Slack for effective team collaboration and incident management.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Deepening knowledge of security operations, threat detection, and response.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Enhancing problem-solving by identifying issues and automating solutions.
+- Integrating security tools via APIs for a cohesive security operations environment.

 ### Tools Used